 To request Transfer Service support from BPA for delivery of any Transfer Service Eligible Resource, «Customer Name» shall complete and submit to BPA the application form that BPA shall make available at a publicly accessible website.

-Once «Customer Name» has submitted the application to BPA, «Customer Name» has begun the process of acquiring firm transmission for the Transfer Service Eligible Resource.
-From then on, the Transfer Service Eligible Resource will be referred to as a Network Resource. «Customer Name» shall submit its completed application form to BPA at least one year prior to the date «Customer Name» anticipates it will start receiving energy from its Network Resource.
-BPA will use this one-year period to acquire, if possible, firm transmission service for «Customer Name»’s Network Resource over the Last Transfer Segment.
+«Customer Name»’s submission of the application to BPAbegins the process of acquiring firm transmission for the Transfer Service Eligible Resource.
+From the submission forward, the Transfer Service Eligible Resource will be referred to as a Network Resource. «Customer Name» shall submit its completed application form to BPA at least one year prior to the date «Customer Name» anticipates it will start receiving energy from its Network Resource and BPA shall acquire, if possible, firm transmission service for «Customer Name»’s Network Resource over the Last Transfer Segment.

 On a case-by-case basis, BPA may, but is not obligated to, consider Transfer Service support requests to obtain firm transmission service for a Network Resource made less than one year prior to the date «Customer Name» anticipates it will start receiving energy from that Network Resource.